Question of The Month:

 As well as causing an itchy bite, some animals can develop terrible allergies to fleas.
 It is more common than you may think, with flea allergy dermatitis affecting up to 15% of the total dog population.
 A single flea bite can cause an appalling, irritating skin reaction leading to substantial fur loss, redness of the skin and a generally depressed pet.
 It is all down to being sensitive to flea saliva, which is reported as being the most irritating substance on the planet – quite impressive for an insect only 1mm long!
 It is vitally important to try and keep these animals flea free.

-No dog should be left to suffer with fleas, it's horribly unpleasant and can lead to a whole host of serious health problems.
-But dogs that show extreme allergies to fleas are even more susceptible to sever health side effects.
+No dog should be left to suffer from fleas, it's horribly unpleasant and can lead to a whole host of serious health problems.
+But dogs that show extreme allergies to fleas are even more susceptible to severe health side effects.

 If you believe your dog is suffering from a flea allergy it's vitally important to make an appointment to see your vet as soon as you can.
-Your vet will advise you on the most appropriate course of treatment as well as giving you advise on how to treat your house to remove all traces of fleas and their eggs.
+Your vet will advise you on the most appropriate flea treatment for dogs (although it is always worth researching your own too, since you can save some money ordering online even with a prescription) as well as give you advice on how to treat your house to remove all traces of fleas and their eggs.